Skip Navigation

 Why do adversaries use Mshta?

-Mshta.exe is a Windows-native binary designed to execute Microsoft HTML Application (HTA) files.
+mshta.exe is a Windows-native binary designed to execute Microsoft HTML Application (HTA) script code.
 As its full name implies, Mshta can execute Windows Script Host code (VBScript and JScript) embedded within HTML in a network proxy-aware fashion.
 These capabilities make Mshta an appealing vehicle for adversaries to proxy execution of arbitrary script code through a trusted, signed utility, making it a reliable technique during both initial and later stages of an infection.

 How do adversaries use Mshta?